in the World

 One of the main challenges in the data centre industry is ensuring continual cooling throughout the day.
 At Green Mountain, we use nature and cold water from the deep Norwegian fjords located adjacent to our facilities to ensure the most efficient and effective cooling process.
 By using gravity, the cold water flows to the data centre cooling station without the need for power.
 We then only require minimal power to pump the cold water from our pump station into the data centre through our heat exchangers (3kw of power for 1000Kw of cooling).
-Our solution, therefore provides 100% environmentally friendly, free cooling of our data centre.
-This unique cooling system provides energy efficiency for our clients, which results in high quality, cost-effective and energy efficient data centre solution with zero CO2 emissions!
+Our solution provides 100% environmentally friendly, free cooling.
+This unique cooling system provides energy efficiency for our clients, which results in high quality, cost-effective and energy efficient data centre solutions with zero CO2 emissions!

-Green Mountain has been regarded as designing and operating “The Greenest Data Centres in the World” for a variety of reasons and has won many associated awards in the industry as a result.
+Green Mountain has been recognised as operating “The Greenest Data Centres in the World” for a variety of reasons and has won many associated awards in the industry.
 We have also received extensive media coverage including the BBC World News.
-In Norway power is 98.5% derived from hydropower generation.
-This is significantly higher % than any other Scandinavian or European countries and is second only to the USA in the Northern Hemisphere for hydro generation output.
+In Norway, power is 98.5% derived from hydropower generation.
+This is a significantly higher percentage than any other Scandinavian or European countries and is second only to the USA in the Northern Hemisphere for hydro generation output.
 Unlike other European nations we, therefore, do not rely on Nuclear Power to reduce emissions.

-Powering the data centre industry has the same carbon footprint as the airline industry.
-Our data centres are powered 100% by hydro, they therefor have no carbon footprint.
+Power in the data centre industry has the same carbon footprint as the airline industry.
+Our data centres are powered 100% by hydro so they have no carbon footprint as a consequence.
 By using Green Mountain your organisation’s carbon footprint will reduce.
-Greenpeace has highlighted the issues around the carbon footprint of the industry in 3 reports the last of which can be found here.
+Greenpeace has highlighted the issues around the carbon footprint of the industry in 3 reports, the last of which can be found here.

 Carbon and Water Efficiency

 Green Mountain have a carbon footprint close to zero.
 This is based on power generation from multiple hydroelectric power stations which have zero emissions.
-We do not use any evaporative systems for cooling and will in practical terms have a PUE at near zero.
+We do not use any evaporative systems for cooling and, in practical terms, have a WUE at near zero.

 - Built in a former NATO facility (reduced impact in building process)